 The complete course includes: pre-readings, course sessions and activities, a final written exam on the last day, and a team project due two weeks after the course is completed.
-The program runs Monday-Friday from approximately 8:00 a.m. - 6:30 p.m., with a 4:00 p.m. close on Friday.
-The Washington Campus sends final grades to the students' universities, which awards the final grades and three credit hours.
+In order to meet academic credit contact hour requirements, the course typically runs Monday-Friday from approximately 8:00 a.m. - 6:30 p.m., with a 4:00 p.m. close on Friday.
+The Washington Campus forwards grades to participants' universities, which award the final course grades and up to three academic credits.

 Participants are expected to: attend the entire program in order to receive graduate course credits; dress in appropriate business attire; participate in class discussions; and not use laptops during course sessions except in special circumstances.
 In order to gain access to certain government buildings, proper government-issued identification is required.